bitwarden/test-the-web/docs/forms/login/iframe-login.md

 ---
-slug: iframe
+slug: iframe-login
 title: iframe login form
 sidebar_label: iframe
 sidebar_position: 2
-description: This is a basic login form nested within an inline frame (iframe) that will POST on submit and will return with a HTTP response code of `200`
+description: This is a login form nested within an inline frame (iframe) that will POST on submit and will return with a HTTP response code of `200`.
 ---

 <iframe